FredAntB/Jigsaw-Puzzle/README.md

 The game consists of *three levels*, which just vary based on the number of pieces that need to be put together:
 - Level 1 is a three by three Puzzle
-- Level 2 is a four by four Puzzle
+- Level 2 is a five by five Puzzle
-- Level 3 is a five by five Puzzle
+- Level 3 is a fifteen by fifteen Puzzle